Adjoint functor theorems for lax-idempotent pseudomonads: Pseudodistributive laws, admissibility, and adjoint functor theorems

 for which $\varepsilon \colon \ell r \tto 1$ and $\ell' \eta r' \colon \ell' r' \tto \ell' r \ell r'$ are invertible.
 Then $\ell' r \adj \ell r'$. \end{lemma}

-This may essentially be seen as an adjoint lifting theorem along the lines of \cites[Theorem~3]{barr1972point}[Theorem~1.4]{power1988unified}, but since the precise form we require does not appear to have been explicitly stated, we provide a proof.
+This may essentially be seen as an adjoint lifting theorem along the lines of \cites[Theorem~3]{barr1972point}[Theorem~1.4]{power1988unified}.
+We note that the proof is essentially contained in the proof of \cite[Lemma~2.1 \& Remark~2.2]{marmolejo2019level}, though the authors work under the additional assumption that $\varepsilon'$ is invertible.
+To reassure the reader that this assumption is not necessary, we provide a self-contained proof.

 \begin{proof} We define the unit and counit by the following 2-cells.

 The triangle identities for $\ell \adj r$ and $\ell' \adj r'$ imply commutativity of the following diagrams, and hence the triangle identities for $\ell' r \adj \ell r'$.